AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Medaka ricefish (Oryzias latipes) are having a moment in the freshwater hobby, and for good reason.
-These small, hardy fish have been selectively bred in Japan for centuries, producing dozens of stunning strains — from the classic orange Youkihi to the metallic Miyuki to translucent varieties that show internal organs.
-They thrive in conditions that would stress or kill most tropical fish, including outdoor container ponds in temperate climates.
+Medaka ricefish (Oryzias latipes) are the most interesting fish to hit North American freshwater keeping in recent years.
+These small, surface-dwelling fish have been selectively bred in Japan for centuries, producing hundreds of named strains — from the classic orange Youkihi to the iridescent Miyuki blue to translucent varieties that show internal organs under light.
+They thrive in conditions that would stress most tropical fish, including outdoor container ponds in warm climates.

-Ricefish are surface dwellers that stay small (about 1.5 inches), breed readily, tolerate temperature extremes, and coexist peacefully with shrimp.
-If you are looking for a fish that works in nano tanks, outdoor tubs, or planted shrimp tanks, medaka deserve serious consideration.
+Ricefish stay compact at about 1.5 inches, breed readily under a simple photoperiod, tolerate temperature extremes that rule out other species, and coexist peacefully with shrimp.
+If you want a fish that works in nano tanks, outdoor tubs, or planted shrimp setups, medaka are worth serious attention.

 Tank Setup